 If you’re like me in this way, the van life would be a breath of fresh air.
 It’s a great opportunity to dedicate yourself to a simple, down-sized lifestyle and get rid of all the “stuff” you don’t need.

 4. Are you willing to be creative in order to make money?

 Making money is without a doubt the most common thing we are asked about.
-There is no easier to this question though.
+There is no easy answer to this question though.
 Those who live the van life come from different backgrounds and careers, all making money in a plethora of ways.
 Many people have jobs that can be done completely from a computer such as web developing, graphic design, freelance writing, social media marketing, and blogging.
 Others might do migrant labor, sell products, or work for a few months to save and then travel with their savings.
 Like I said, it’s different to everyone.

-We are marketing and entrepreneurship majors and we have always known we wanted to start something on the road.
+We are marketing and entrepreneurship majors and have always known that we wanted to start something on the road.
 We saved up a lot of money before we departed and have had to depend on our savings some, but we are actively working to create our own income.
 The first thing we are actively doing to make a living is selling our eBook!
 We wrote an eBook detailing our entire conversion process in hopes of helping others who are converting their own vehicle or for those who are just curious.
 Selling this book allows us to help others while funding our lifestyle.
-So if you are converting your van already or are just curious about how we built ours, then buy our book and help support us!
+So if you are converting your van already or are just curious about how we built ours, then buy our incredibly helpful and informative book and help support us!

 Also, you are reading this on our blog, right?
 Well we put this here to provide useful and entertaining content for others.
 We also hope to grow our following so we can continue to create content for our readers and, in the long-term, make money!

 I also have a part-time online job as a writing lab essay reviewer for an online tutoring website.
 I can accept as many papers as I like/have enough time to complete and can review them anywhere, as long as I have internet.